Upāsaka: Ceremonial dress

 Traditionally, in India, upāsakas wore white robes, representing a level of renunciation between lay people and monastics.
 For this reason, some traditional texts make reference to "white-robed lay people" (avadāta-vassana).
 This practice can still be found in contemporary Theravadin temples, especially during the occasion when a non-Buddhist converts to Buddhism or when one is observing the Eight Precepts on an uposatha day.

 In the Chinese tradition, both upāsakas and upāsikās are permitted to wear robes for temple ceremonies and retreats, as well as home practice.
-Upāsakas and upāsikās wear long sleeved black robes called haiqing (海青), symbolic of their refuge in the Triple Jewel.
+Upāsakas and upāsikās wear long sleeved black or brown robes called haiqing (海青), symbolic of their refuge in the Triple Jewel.
 A brown kasaya called a manyi (缦衣) worn outside the black robes is symbolic of their upholding of the precepts.
 Unlike monastics, they are not permitted to regularly wear robes outside functions other than temple activities or Buddhist disciplines.

 Some Japanese laity can also be seen wearing a rakusu, a short cloth worn around the neck of Zen Buddhist laity.
 Another form is the wagesa, a short surplice in the form of a strip of brocade fabric worn around the neck, with the temple mon emblazoned on it.
 It also acts as a simplified type of kasaya.

 Famous lay followers

 In the Early Buddhist Texts (SN 17:23), the Buddha said that a devoted lay disciple should foster the wish to become like Citta and Hatthaka, while devoted bhikkhus should aspire to equal Sāriputta and Mahāmoggallāna.
 They are the model standards are set for lay people and monks.
 Of the ten instructive discourses contained in the Citta Saṃyutta, three of the discourses deal with the questions posed by Citta to the bhikkhus, three of them are queries put to Citta by the bhikkhus, and four refer to personal events.
+Another famous male lay follower is Anathapindika.
+Regarding female disciples, the most important figures are Khujjuttarā (foremost in teaching Dharma) and Visakha (foremost in generosity).

 In the Vajrayana tradition, a well known Upasaka is Upasaka Dharmatala who serves as the attendant of the 16 arhats.
 He is seen to be an emanation of Avalokitesvara.